Argentina's peso, stock exchange plunge after Macri vote defeat | DW | 12.08.2019

 The Merval index, the country's most important, dropped 37.93% to 27,530.80 points, or 48% in dollar terms, the worst daily performance in 18 years.

-The peso collapsed as much as 30% against the dollar in daily trading before paring backs losses to end down 15%.
+The peso collapsed as much as 30% against the dollar in daily trading before paring back losses to end down 15%.
 On average, government bonds shed 25% of their value.

 Argentina's credit default swap — or the cost of hedging bonds against sovereign default — soared to a multi-year high.
 Data compiled by Bloomberg now suggests the implied probability of default at 75% over the next five years, up from 49% at the close of trading on Friday.